-New PEA Amount from 8 April 2019
+New PEA Amount from 11 April 2022

-- 3. The revised PEA of £27.75 applies to all residents in care homes receiving help from local authorities towards the cost of their care over and above free personal and nursing care. - 4.
-Local authorities are reminded that the PEA should not be spent on aspects of board, lodgings and care that have been contracted for by the local authority and/or assessed as necessary to meet individuals' needs by the local authority and NHS Scotland.
-In this regard, local authorities should ensure that an individual resident's need for continence supplies or chiropody is fully reflected in his or her care plan.
-Neither local authorities nor providers of residential care have the authority to require residents to spend their PEA in particular ways, and should exert no pressure of any kind. - 5.
+- 3. The revised PEA of £31.00 applies to all residents in care homes receiving help from local authorities towards the cost of their care over and above free personal and nursing care.
+This increase is made in line with average earnings. - 4.
+Local authorities are reminded that the PEA should not be spent on aspects of care support or accommodation costs that have been contracted for by the local authority and/or assessed as necessary to meet individuals' needs by the local authority and NHS Scotland.
+In this regard, local authorities should ensure that an individual resident's need for continence supplies or chiropody is fully reflected in their care plan.
+Neither local authorities nor providers of residential care have the authority to require residents to spend their PEA in particular ways and should exert no pressure of any kind. - 5.
 Local authorities are reminded that, under the Assessment of Resources Regulations, individuals must be left with the full value of the PEA.
 It is then up to each resident to determine how the PEA is spent.
 This does not preclude residents buying extra services from the care home where these are genuinely additional to those services that have been contracted for by the local authority and/or have been assessed as necessary by the local authority or NHS Scotland.
 Nor does it preclude arrangements agreed between the resident and the care home, particularly where the care home manager is acting as an agent or appointee on behalf of the resident, for the PEA received by the resident to be reduced on an occasional or routine basis for the purchase of additional services.
 Local authorities are also reminded that under section 22(4) of the National Assistance Act, they have the power to increase the PEA in individual cases.
 This will be particularly important for residents where certain activities or services, although not specifically included in their care plan, can nevertheless contribute significantly to optimum independence and wellbeing.

-NATIONAL ASSISTANCE (ASSESSMENT OF RESOURCES) AMENDMENT (SCOTLAND) REGULATIONS 2019 (No.12)
+NATIONAL ASSISTANCE (ASSESSMENT OF RESOURCES) AMENDMENT (SCOTLAND) REGULATIONS 2022 (No. 71)